ccamel/awesome-ccamel/README.md

 - [gcanti/fp-ts-codegen](https://github.com/gcanti/fp-ts-codegen) - TypeScript code generation from a haskell-like syntax for ADT.
 Playground:
 - [gcanti/monocle-ts](https://github.com/gcanti/monocle-ts) - Functional optics: a (partial) porting of Scala monocle
 - [gcanti/retry-ts](https://github.com/gcanti/retry-ts) - Retry combinators for monadic actions that may fail
-- [getmaxun/maxun](https://github.com/getmaxun/maxun) - 🔥 Open Source No Code Web Data Extraction Platform • Turn Websites To APIs & Spreadsheets With No-Code Robots In Minutes 🔥
+- [getmaxun/maxun](https://github.com/getmaxun/maxun) - ⚡️ Open Source No Code Web Data Extraction Platform • Turn Websites To APIs & Spreadsheets In Minutes ⚡️
 - [gigobyte/purify](https://github.com/gigobyte/purify) - Functional programming library for TypeScript - https://gigobyte.github.io/purify/
 - [github/codeql-action](https://github.com/github/codeql-action) - Actions for running CodeQL analysis
 - [gitpod-io/gitpod](https://github.com/gitpod-io/gitpod) - The developer platform for on-demand cloud development environments to create software faster and more securely.
 - [gitroomhq/trending-list](https://github.com/gitroomhq/trending-list) - Know when you are trending on GitHub
 - [glideapps/quicktype](https://github.com/glideapps/quicktype) - Generate types and converters from JSON, Schema, and GraphQL
 - [golangci/golangci-lint-action](https://github.com/golangci/golangci-lint-action) - Official GitHub Action for golangci-lint from its authors
+- [google-a2a/A2A](https://github.com/google-a2a/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.
 - [gothinkster/realworld](https://github.com/gothinkster/realworld) - "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more
 - [gracefullight/docusaurus-plugins](https://github.com/gracefullight/docusaurus-plugins) - Enhance your Docusaurus website with this collection of script plugins.
 This monorepo contains easy-to-install and configure plugins that will help you get the most out of your website. 📚🦖
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.